 Measurement Method Duration and Renewal.

 A measurement method may remain in effect until the effective date of this chapter, as amended.
-Beginning on the effective date of this chapter, as amended, diverters must adhere to the measuring and reporting requirements described in sections 932 through 939.
+Beginning on the effective date of this chapter, as amended, diverters must adhere to the measurement and reporting requirements described in sections 931 through 939.

 Incomplete measurement method documentation, documentation that does not meet the minimum standards of this section, and lapses in measurement methods shall not relieve a diverter of the requirement to fully comply with sections 939.4 and 939.5.